Starfish-develop/Starfish/README.md

 * keep an anchor on mu that makes sense relative to the PSF, +/- 3 ang for TRES is way too big.
 Need something for SPEX.
 * Need plotting tools to show everything output.

+## get spectral libraries (BTSettl, PHOENIX, Kurucz) in the right form

+* test the grid reader for the BTSettl models

+* warning in grid reader or GridStuffer to notify that the grid is actually smaller than you have requested.

 #Alternate sampling stratagies